 Restrictive regulations including the Sugar Code of Conduct and the mirroring Queensland state marketing legislation challenge the future growth and stability of the sugar industry.
 The Sugar Code of Conduct has added uncertainty, complexity and cost to sugar industry operations.
 At a time when Australia’s sugarcane growers and sugar millers are facing clear and considerable challenges to their future viability, the Code has deterred investment, and undermined competitiveness.

 Market Access and Trade

 Australia is an open and trade-based economy and raw sugar trading is highly competitive.
 Gaining access to new markets is a priority as over 85% of our raw sugar is traded globally.
 Because our industry is exposed to market volatility, liberal trade settings are also critical to Australian sugar’s profitability and ongoing viability.

 Our members’ mills are almost self-sufficient in co-generated power and our surplus renewable electricity is exported to the national grid.
-We remain concerned that the most recent, stalled, National Energy Guarantee (NEG) proposals did not recognise or reward the renewable energy/biomass investments put in place by the Australian sugar industry.
+We remain concerned that recent government proposals have not recognised or rewarded the renewable energy/biomass investments put in place by the Australian sugar industry.

 Social License to Operate

 Australia’s sugar industry faces a raft of community-driven issues that challenge its social licence to operate.
 Health and nutrition concerns that link obesity levels and sugar consumption are top of mind in the community.
 Equally, environmental concerns and the need to protect the Great Barrier Reef need to be addressed via adherence to best practice management practices.

 The sugar industry has benefited substantially from research and development-led innovation.
 Industry investment in applied science and the subsequent application of the accumulated knowledge and expertise has delivered consistent gains.
-However, the sugar industry has further potential to match the productivity improvements achieved in some other agricultural industries in recent times.
+However, the sugar industry has not kept pace with productivity improvements achieved in other agricultural industries in recent times.
 The high levels of investment in sugar RD&E have yet to deliver their full potential.

 People & Safety

 The sugar industry prioritises employee and contractor safety.
 Mills collaborate and drive innovations on people and safety issues across the industry.